-God moved the heart of the king to help his servant, who agreed to send Nehemiah back to Jerusalem, to undertake a grand rebuilding programme.
+God moved the heart of the king to help his servant, and the king agreed to send Nehemiah back to Jerusalem to undertake a grand rebuilding programme.
 He even promised to supply all the necessary materials to carry out the work.
-The king wrote letters to the governor of the region, outlining his support for the project and giving Nehemiah his permission to use wood from the royal forests to undertake the rebuilding project.
+The king wrote letters to the governor of the region, outlining his support for the project, and giving Nehemiah his permission to use wood from the royal forests to undertake the rebuilding project.

 God's hand was certainly on this prayerful man as he set out to Jerusalem, accompanied by officers of the king's army and horsemen.
 Nehemiah delivered the king's letter of instruction and support to the governor, but those in charge of the city were infuriated by the news.
 They were annoyed that someone had come to seek the well-being of the Israelites, and restore their self-respect.

 No doubt when Nehemiah arrived in Jerusalem, the morale of his countrymen was sorely depressed.
 They were living within a ruined city, under an authoritarian, foreign leadership.
 Some of the people in the city would have been those deported by Nebuchadnezzar, or descendants of exiles, who most likely returned when Cyrus the Great issued his decree to rebuild the city and the sanctuary - as prophesied by Daniel.